Identifiability in Dynamic Acyclic Networks with Partial Excitations and Measurements: Identifiability Analysis in Acyclic Networks

-Now, all the modules indicated by the blue color are identifiable and thus become known.
-It then follows from Proposition~\ref{pro:TjiGvu} that $G_{42}$ is identifiable in $\mathcal{M}$ from $T_{72}$, since the edge $(2,4)$ appears in the only unknown path from vertex $2$ to vertex $7$.
-With the identifiability of $G_{42}$, the module $G_{12}$ is the only unknown module in $\mathcal{M}$, whose identifiability can be checked by the paths from $2$ to $6$.
-Therefore, the entire network is identifiable from $[T]_{\mathcal{C},\mathcal{R}}$.
+Now, all the modules indicated by the blue color are identifiable and thus become known for determining identifiability of $G_{42}$ and $G_{12}$.
+Since the edge $(2,4)$ appears in the only unknown path from vertex $2$ to vertex $7$, it follows from Proposition~\ref{pro:TjiGvu} that $G_{42}$ is identifiable in $\mathcal{M}$.
+Then, the module $G_{12}$ is the only unknown module in $\mathcal{M}$, which is also the only unknown edge in the paths from $2$ to $6$ and hence identifiable.
+As a result, the entire network is identifiable from $[T]_{\mathcal{C},\mathcal{R}}$. \end{exam}